-Johann Adolph Manweiler, son of Hans Manweiler, was baptized 5 August 1703 in Finkenbach-Gersweiler, in the Pfalz (today Rheinland-Palatinate), northwest of Mannheim.
+Johann Adolph Manweiler, son of Hans Manweiler, was baptized 5 August 1703 in Finkenbach-Gersweiler, in the Pfalz (today Rheinland-Pfalz), northwest of Mannheim.
 He married on 25 April 1726 in nearby Meisenheim to Maria Elisabeth Schliechel.
 Among their children are (all baptized in Meisenheim): Philipp (baptized 17 August 1732), Johann Adam (baptized 5 July 1743), and Maria Amelia (baptized 12 July 1746).

 Adolph & his wife, along with their sons and son's families, immigrated to Schleswig-Holstein (Denmark) where they settled in Flensburg on 17 May 1762.
 They left Flensburg on 10 June 1763.